 “I am much impressed by your sciencey chatter,” said the sultan, although his mind seemed to have drifted to other matters.
 “I shall discuss your proposal with my pashas tomorrow.”
 He dismissed the consultant with an odd gesture that was halfway between a wave and a salute.

 The sultan who spoke this morning was a different man from the one I’d met a few nights ago: lucid, attentive, and perceptive, he sat upright and forward on his couch, his complexion and gestures radiating good health.
 In those days his addictions were not yet so strong that they dominated every waking hour.
-But despite his perfect sobriety on that occasion, there was something curious about his credulous questions, which in another man would have implied a narcotic or hypnotic influence: they were born out of fascination with the ideas being related, rather than any concern for their veracity.
-His exceptional intelligence, though widely read, simply had no grounding in practical know-how or experience.
-It veered in the changing wind not like a sail or even a flag, but like a kite.
-Nor did he exhibit any genuine interest in efficacy or hard reality.
+But despite his sobriety, there was something odd about his credulous questions, which in most others would have implied a narcotic influence: they were born out of fascination with the ideas at hand, rather than any concern for their veracity.
+Though he was widely read, his exceptional intelligence had no grounding in practical know-how or experience: it veered in the changing wind not like a sail or even a flag, but like a kite.
+Nor did he exhibit any genuine interest in material reality.
 The attentive study of the camel consultant’s face in which he had just engaged was that of a portraitist, identifying and admiring the most original features—savoring them, instead of sifting the subtleties of his expression for signs of motivation and hints of honesty or dissimulation.

 The next appellant was announced as a representative of the Well-Diggers’ Guild.
 He walked to the royal couch and bowed deeply; the sultan bade him make his petition.

-“Perhaps your pasha’s judgment was correct under the normal circumstances that seemed to reign last year, before civilization was threatened by impending doom; but in light of the nearly incomprehensibly foresightful wisdom of our new astrological models, normal circumstances are no longer a relevant brake on the public works budget allocation that previously limited our members’ income.
-Experts believe the digging should begin without delay and continue without pause, including double-overtime pay, quadruple holiday pay, hazard pay, subsidized investments in new excavation equipment capable of reaching these unprecedented depths, and an educational outreach program to vilify any possible criticism of our public-spirited and accidentally profitable efforts.
-Taxes gathered under the Preemptive Drought policy may help to meet some of these expenses.”
+“Perhaps your pasha’s judgment was correct under the normal circumstances that seemed to reign last year, before civilization was threatened by impending doom; but in light of the almost incomprehensibly foresightful wisdom of our new astrological models, normal circumstances are no longer a relevant brake on the public works budget allocation that previously limited our members’ income.
+Experts believe the digging should begin without delay and continue without pause, including double-overtime pay, quadruple holiday pay, hazard pay, subsidized investments in new excavation equipment capable of reaching these unprecedented depths, and an educational outreach program to vilify any possible criticism of our public-spirited and accidentally extremely profitable labors.
+Taxes gathered under the Preemptive Drought policy will help to defray some of these expenses.”

 “Would it be possible to explain the calculations of these astrologers in any detail?” asked the sultan.
 “I am, you see, quite curious about the zodiac, and have long contemplated the possibility of establishing an astrological observatory for the sake of more useful predictive counsel than I can usually obtain from my possibly well-intentioned pashas.”